komalprakash/Webserver/README.md

-Webserver file created using NodeJS.
+Webserver is a web app created using NodeJS.
 Used to get the weather information of the place entered by the user.
 Geocoding has been used here